 Once you have it positioned correctly, you won’t even have to think about the microphone.
 You can just focus on the content you are producing.

 Because they are small and unobtrusive, they are great for video as well and are commonly used with DSLR cameras and iPhones.

 Lavalier mics are commonly used by sports anchors, news reporters, conference presenters and more.
-The make a great option for podcasting on the go or creating YouTube videos as well.
+They make a great option for podcasting on the go or creating YouTube videos as well.

 Lav mics come in both wired and wireless options, both having their pros and cons.
-We will highlight the best lavalier microphones for a variety of budgets in the wired configuration.
+We’ll start by highlighting the best lavalier microphones for a variety of budgets in the wired configuration.